 At least once in their lifetimes, most Manitobans will rely on HSC Winnipeg.
-John Buchanan Bond Jr. has counted on the support and expertise of HSC many times since moving from Indiana to Winnipeg in 1974.
+John Bond has counted on the support and expertise of HSC many times since moving from Indiana to Winnipeg in 1974.

 “HSC is a solid foundation for this province—they truly elevate the level of health care for Manitobans,” says Bond, a retired professor in the Department of Family Social Sciences at the University of Manitoba.

 Forty years ago, HSC brought Bond’s son into this world; 15 years ago, HSC began supporting Bond when he was diagnosed with kidney disease; and 11 years ago, HSC was there when his wife Sharon was diagnosed with leukemia and passed away only 10 days after receiving the devastating diagnosis.

 “As a couple who relied on HSC, we felt as supported as possible—and I still do.
 The staff at HSC are always very informative, supportive, and encouraging.
 As an academic, I have many questions and HSC gives me everything I need and more,” says Bond.

 Fast forward to today as COVID-19 poses a threat world-wide, especially to those working on the frontlines of health care.
 As someone who spends over 12 hours a week with nurses at HSC’s Sherbrook Centre Dialysis Unit, Bond can attest to the risks this pandemic has posed to frontline health care workers.

 “I see how dangerous the job is for them to have patients like me coming in and out.
 They don’t know where we’ve been, or who we have been in contact with.
 They put themselves at risk daily,” says Bond.

 Bond has been a donor to the HSC Foundation since his wife died.
 He has seen first-hand the importance of supporting the Foundation.